bcgov/bcdg/docs/content-syntax-guide.md

 section.

 This is a link to the [meetups](/docs/default/component/mobile-developer-guide/meetups/) page in the Mobile Developer Guide.
-It is a page in another guide on DevHub.
+It is a page in another guide on DevHub and uses a "root relative" link.

 This is also link to the [meetups](../../../mobile-developer-guide/meetups/) page in the Mobile Developer Guide.
+It is a page in another guide on DevHub and uses a relative link.

-It is a page in another guide on DevHub.
+This is also link to the [meetups](../../../mobile-developer-guide/meetups/ "Check out the meetups page!") page in the Mobile Developer Guide.
+It is a page in another guide on DevHub and includes a tool tip.
 ```

 This is a link to the [DevHub Content Partner Guide](content-partner-guide.md) page in the DevHub category.